hashicorp-education/learn-vault-openldap-ssh/README.md

     ssh -l learner 0.0.0.0 -p 2022
     ```

-1. Since this is the first connection to the sshd container, it prompts you with some information about the host and asked whether you want to continue connecting.
+1. Since this is your first connection to the sshd container, it prompts you with some information about the host and asked whether you want to continue connecting.

     ```plaintext
     The authenticity of host '[0.0.0.0]:2022 ([0.0.0.0]:2022)' can't be established.